 Editor’s note: In June, Best Buy is proud to honor Pride Month and celebrate the LGBTQIA+ community.
 Read on for the story of one of our employees.

-On Graham Lewis’ first day as a part-time sales associate at Best Buy, his only thought was, “What have I gotten myself into?”
+On Graham’s first day as a part-time sales associate at Best Buy, his only thought was, “What have I gotten myself into?”

 “There was so much that I didn’t know,” he said.
 “I was so nervous and scared to talk to people at first.”

-Graham’s start at Store 1258 in Davie, Florida, might have been overwhelming.
+Graham’s start at his store in Florida might have been overwhelming.
 But five years later and several roles into his career with Best Buy, Graham has grown in his confidence with fixing tech, working with customers and, ultimately, being himself.